Maximal ergodic inequalities for some positive operators on noncommutative $L_p$-spaces: Abstract

 \section{Abstract}

-In this paper, we establish the one-sided maximal ergodic inequalities for a large subclass of positive operators on noncommutative $L_p$-spaces for a fixed $1<p<\infty$, which particularly applies to positive isometries and general positive Lamperti contractions or power bounded doubly Lamperti operators; moreover, it is known that this subclass recovers all positive contractions on the classical Lebesgue spaces $L_p([0,1])$.
-Our study falls into neither the category of positive contractions considered by Junge-Xu \cite{jungexu07erg} nor the class of power bounded positive invertible operators considered by Hong-Liao-Wang \cite{hongliaowang15erg}.
-Our strategy essentially relies on various structural characterizations and dilation properties associated with Lamperti operators, which are of independent interest.
-More precisely, we give a structural description of Lamperti operators in the noncommutative setting, and obtain a simultaneous dilation theorem for Lamperti contractions.
-As a consequence we establish the maximal ergodic theorem for the strong closure of the convex hull of corresponding family of positive contractions.
-Moreover, in conjunction with a newly-built structural theorem, we also obtain the maximal ergodic inequalities for positive power bounded doubly Lamperti operators.
+In this paper, we push forward the conjecture on a noncommutative version of the maximal ergodic theorem for positive contractions due to Ackoglu.
+That is, we establish the one-sided maximal ergodic inequalities for a large subclass of positive operators on noncommutative $L_p$-spaces for a fixed $1<p<\infty$, which particularly applies to positive isometries, the convex hull of positive Lamperti contractions and also the power bounded doubly Lamperti operators; moreover, it is known that this subclass recovers all positive contractions on the classical Lebesgue spaces $L_p([0,1])$.
+As an unexpected consequence, we deduce a completely bounded version of Ackoglu's theorem by making use of Ackoglu's original dilation.
 We also observe that the concrete examples of positive contractions without Akcoglu's dilation, which were constructed by Junge-Le Merdy \cite{jungelemerdy07dilation}, still satisfy the maximal ergodic inequalities.
-We also discuss some other examples, showing sharp contrast to the classical situation.
+Together with the class of power bounded positive invertible operators considered by Hong-Liao-Wang \cite{hongliaowang15erg}, we thereby verify the noncommutative Ackoglu ergodic theorem for all the positive operators that have naturally appeared in the literature up to the moment of writing.
+Based on the noncommutative Calder\'on transference principle established in \cite{hongliaowang15erg}, the general pattern of the demonstration follows from the classical one due to Kan, but several new ideas are absolutely necessary in the noncommutative setting.
+Let us just mention three of them: the argument for the maximal ergodic theorem for positive isometries is highly nontrivial compared to the classical case; the novel \emph{simultaneous} dilation property is indispensable to get the ergodic theorem for the convex hull of positive Lamperti contractions; numerous adjustments are truly needed in this new setting to conclude a desired structural theorem for positive doubly Lamperti operators since the orthogonal relations of operator algebras are completely different from those in classical measure theory.